George Curry (politician): Career

 Curry began his political career at age 23 when he became a member of Colfax County's delegation at the Democratic Territorial Convention in Albuquerque.
 He was deputy treasurer of Lincoln County, New Mexico, in 1886 and 1887, elected county clerk in 1888, county assessor in 1890, and sheriff in 1892.
 He served as a member of the Territorial senate in 1894 and 1896, serving as president in his final year in the body.

 During the Spanish–American War he served in Theodore Roosevelt's Rough Riders.
 He did not see action in Cuba, but did participate in the fighting in the Philippines.

-After returning from the war, he became sheriff of Otero County, New Mexico, in 1899, when he resigned to join the Eleventh Volunteer Cavalry.
-He then served from December 16, 1899, to March 20, 1901, as the Governor of the Province of Camarines in 1901, the chief of police of the city of Manila for the remainder of 1901, the Governor of the Province of Isabela from 1903 to 1905, and the Governor of the Province of Samar from 1905 to 1907.
+After returning from the war, he became sheriff of Otero County, New Mexico in 1899.
+He then resigned to join the Eleventh Volunteer Cavalry where he served from December 16, 1899 to March 20, 1901 in the Philippines.
+Following the organization of provincial governments there, he was appointed as the inaugural governor of Ambos Camarines in 1901, the chief of police of Manila for the remainder of 1901, the governor of Isabela from 1903 to 1905, and the governor of Samar from 1905 to 1907.

 He served as the 18th Governor of New Mexico Territory from 1907 to 1910, and upon the admission of New Mexico as a State into the Union was elected as a Republican to the Sixty-second Congress and served from January 8, 1912, to March 3, 1913.

 Curry declined to be a candidate for renomination in 1912.
 He then engaged in the hotel business in Socorro, New Mexico, was private secretary to US Senator Holm O. Bursum in 1921 and 1922, and was a member of the International Boundary Commission from 1922 to 1927.
-After retiring, he moved to a ranch near Cutter, and served as State Historian from 1945 until his death in Albuquerque on November 27, 1947, with interment in the Santa Fe National Cemetery.
+In April 1932, he was falsely reported to have died in Hillsboro; Curry's son Clifford unsuccessfully sued the Albuquerque Journal for causing a heart attack upon reading the story in the newspaper.
+After retiring, Curry moved to a ranch near Cutter, and served as State Historian from 1945 until his death in Albuquerque on November 27, 1947, with interment in the Santa Fe National Cemetery.
 Curry County, New Mexico, was named in his honor.